 Elongation: Building the New Strands

 Once the DNA strands are separated, the enzyme DNA polymerase takes center stage.
 DNA polymerase is responsible for synthesizing new DNA strands complementary to the existing ones.
-However, DNA polymerase has a crucial limitation: it can only add nucleotides to the 3' end of an existing strand.
+Still, DNA polymerase has a crucial limitation: it can only add nucleotides to the 3' end of an existing strand.
 This leads to a key distinction in how the two new strands are synthesized.

 -